deisygysi/EVOP_2019/docs/04_Association.md

 ## X-squared = 2.9237, df = 1, p-value = 0.08729
 ```

-**Interpretation**: We don't have support to reject the null hypothesis, it means, we cannot reject the hypothesis that having Bipolar Disorder is a gender-related disorder.
+**Interpretation**: We don't have enough support to reject the null hypothesis, it means, we cannot reject the hypothesis that having Bipolar Disorder is a gender-related disorder.

 ## ANOVA
 The ANOVA basically splits the variability in variability inside the groups and variability between groups and compares both.
 The bigger the variability between the groups, the bigger is the evidence that there is a difference between the groups, it means: They have different means!

-Remember!
-If we want to test means the variable must follow a Normal distribution!
+**Remember!
+If we want to test means the variable must follow a Normal distribution!**

 Hypothesis: